BITSS/ACRE/README.md

 Sensible choices:

 Category 1: No data and no code.
 ...
 Category 10: ...

 Steps:
 1 - Read the paper and identify main causal claims (10%)

 2 - Conduct reproduction: (up to 60%)
     - Review and classify the replication materials: data (raw and analytic) and code (cleaning and analysis).
-Assess current category of computational reproducibility.
+Assess current category of computational reproducibility
     - Contribute to increase the CR of the paper
          - Obtaining data/code
          - Creating code